Roster: Company K, 47th Pennsylvania Volunteers

 Alternate Spellings of Surname: Straus, Strauss

-Term of Service: 29 October 1861 – 25 December 1865 (wounded in action by an artillery shell during the Battle of Pocotaligo; mustered out with regiment)
+Term of Service: 29 October 1861 – 25 December 1865 (wounded in the shoulder and back by an artillery shell during the Battle of Pocotaligo; mustered out with regiment)

 Rank: Private